redxef/concourse-buildkit/README.md

 # concourse-buildkit

-A docker image to build multiarch images on [concourse](https://concourse-ci.org) since buildx is flakey for me.
+A docker image to build multiarch images on [concourse](https://concourse-ci.org).

-Currently only the docker registry is supported.

 ## parameters